Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Detectability

-\begin{rem} The natural way to check $\Gamma$-detectability is to compute the set $\cO$ in Definition~\ref{defn:O}, and then assess the semi-asymptotic stability of $\Gamma$ relative to $\cO$.
+\begin{rem} Proposition~\ref{prop:Gamma-detect:sufficient_conditions} relaxes the sufficient conditions for detectability found in~\cite[Proposition 3.4]{ByrIsiWil91} and~\cite[Theorem 10]{Shi00_1}.
+We refer the reader to~\cite{ElHMag09_2} for a discussion.
+The natural way to check $\Gamma$-detectability is to compute the set $\cO$ in Definition~\ref{defn:O}, and then assess the asymptotic stability of $\Gamma$ relative to $\cO$.
 Should the computation of the set $\cO$ be too difficult, Proposition~\ref{prop:Gamma-detect:sufficient_conditions} above provides an alternative, but conservative, criterion for $\Gamma$-detectability that may prove useful in some cases.
-The example below illustrates this result.
-It is important to notice that condition~\eqref{eq:Gamma-detect:sufficient_conditions} may be hard to check in practice because it involves the computation of the prolongational limit set $J^+(S',S')$.
-The conditions used in Propositions~\ref{prop:zsd:sufficient_conditions} and~\ref{prop:Vdetect:sufficient_conditions} suffer from the same limitation because they too involve the computation of limit sets.
+It is important to notice that condition~\eqref{eq:Gamma-detect:sufficient_conditions} may be hard to check in practice because it involves the computation of the prolongational limit set $J^+(\SS,\SS)$.
+The conditions found in~\cite[Proposition 3.4]{ByrIsiWil91} and~\cite[Theorem 10]{Shi00_1} suffer from the same limitation because they too involve the computation of limit sets. \end{rem}